Everything you need to know about enabling WordPress debug

-If this has this ever happened to you, you know why you need WordPress debugging: You go to try out the latest and greatest plugin and as soon as you activate.
+If this has this ever happened to you, you know why you need to understand WordPress debug.
+You go to try out the latest and greatest plugin and as soon as you activate.
 Boom!

 Your website - Dead!